mighkel/installTAK-LXD/docs/03-TAK-INSTALLATION.md

 → y
 ```

-**What this does:** Allows ATAK clients to request certificates automatically.
+**What this does:** Allows ATAK clients to request certificates automatically instead of manually distributing .p12 files.

 ### 4.5 TAK Federation

 ```
 Do you want to enable TAK Server Federation? (y/n):
 → n  (unless you're federating with other TAK Servers)
 ```

-**Note:** Federation connects multiple TAK Servers.
+> 💡 **NOTE:** Federation connects multiple TAK Servers together.
 Not needed for single-server deployments.
+You can enable this later if needed.

 ### 4.6 Connection Protocol

 ```
 Select connection protocol:
 1) SSL/TLS (default)